ComplexCollaborativeAgents/hydra/utils/GenerateEvalTrialREADME.md

 * Note the `NON_NOVEL_TO_USE` dictionary - all non novel levels / types will be used to generate the set of config files.
 * Note the `NOVEL_TO_USE dictionary` - all novel levels / types will be used to generate the set of config files.
 A config file will be generated for every non-novel - novel combination.
 * Use the `REPETITION` setting to set how many times a level will be repeated within a trial (ie, a trial with `NUM_LEVELS = 5`, `LEVELS_BEFORE_NOVELTY = 1` and `REPETITION = 2` will result in `[non_novel_a, novel_b, novel_b, novel_c, novel_c]`)
-You can execute the script by using `python3 utils/generate_eval_trial_sets.py`.
+You can execute the script by using `python3 utils/generate_trials_<insert domain here>.py`.
 This should output new config xml files to the `/Phase2` directory

 ## Additional notes:
 The `NOVEL_TO_USE` and `NON_NOVEL_TO_USE` dictionaries are pools to sample levels/types from.
 However, ultimately the parameter that controls whether or not to generate non-novelty is the `LEVELS_BEFORE_NOVELTY` parameter.
 If this is set to 0, then all levels within the trial will be novel.
 Config files will still be generated for each non-novel/novel pair, but they will not contain any non-novel levels due to `LEVELS_BEFORE_NOVELTY = 0`